sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 		* The site will upgrade automatically after 3 minutes, regardless of whether it's was set manually into "Free" mode.
 			-> TODO when reconnecting, get_active_extensions() still purports that the extensions are deactivated.
 Refreshing the page will resolve the issue -- however, this may appear confusing for the user.
 We should update the cache somehow (this requires a refactor akin to how we handle post/option plugin data in TSF => Make issue)
 				-> Or, we could check the order of operation.
 Manual activation doesn't have this problem.
+					-> Automated reconnection does have this problem via revalidate_subscription (grace)

 **Updated extensions:**